NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 class.</figcaption>
 </figure>

-To work with rasters in R, we need two key libraries, `GDAL` and `Raster`.
+To work with rasters in R, we need two key libraries, `sp` and `Raster`.
 Let's start by loading these into r.
 To install the raster library you can use `install.packages(‘raster’)`.